 - Employment verification is required prior to any issuance of permits.
 If employment cannot be verified over the telephone by your firm's local human resources department, applicants must provide written employment verification and specific work hours on company letterhead issued from the respective personnel office.

 - Carpool participants attending school (college, high school, or special trade schools) must attach enrollment verification and school hours from their school.

-- Portland Transportation will randomly monitor a percentage of all carpool programs each month to determine authenticity.
+- The Portland Bureau of Transportation will randomly monitor a percentage of all carpool programs each month to determine authenticity.

-- An instance of not supplying accurate, completed or up-to-date information can result in the carpool members being ineligible for any carpool parking program administered by Portland Transportation for a minimum of one year.
+- An instance of not supplying accurate, completed or up-to-date information will result in the carpool members being ineligible for any carpool parking program administered by the Portland Bureau of Transportation for a minimum of one year.

 - Carpool parking permits are not transferable.

 - Portland Transportation is not responsible for lost or stolen permits, gives no refunds, does not prorate, reserves the right to refuse to reissue a permit in the case of misuse, and will impose an appropriate replacement fee.